 There are some destinations which draw lots of tourists; from hiking to Machu Picchu to going in search of gorillas in Rwanda, these sites are nothing short of iconic and everyone wants to see them.
 As a result, travellers need to book much further in advance to secure that perfect itinerary.
 We want you to see and do everything you want on your holiday so our specialists have picked out some of the main destinations that need the most advance planning and identified how far ahead you need to start thinking about each one.

-All of these destinations are already incredibly booked up for 2021 as a result of all the postponed holidays from last year.
-If you've got them on your bucket list, we recommend planning now for 2022.
+All of these destinations are already incredibly booked we recommend planning now for 2022 if you've got them on your bucket list.

 Best time to go: May - October

 Going in search of bears is one of the most epic wildlife adventures imaginable.
 Spotting one of these majestic and powerful creatures in the wild is a thrilling and humbling experience, and one that has become so popular that many of Canada's bear lodges book up over a year in advance.
 The bear spotting season runs from May to October, with the salmon run which takes place from late August to October providing arguably the best sightings.

 The Pantanal is the world’s largest wetlands area and a paradise for nature lovers.
 Its also a brilliant destination for those who are more active with riding, hiking and 4WD excursions being some of the best ways to explore this fascinating part of Brazil.
 Those who travel here should keep a lookout for the elusive jaguar, along with monkeys and more than 600 species of vibrant birdlife.
 Hotels in this region do book up very quickly though so its best to book more than a year in advance!

 Best time to go: July - October